Financial System Committees

 Canadian Official Sector Groups

 - Heads of Regulatory Agencies (HoA): a federal-provincial forum for the discussion of financial sector issues.
-HoA is chaired by the Governor of the Bank of Canada and includes the Department of Finance, the Office of the Superintendent of Financial Institutions, the Quebec Autorité des Marchés Financiers, the Ontario Securities Commission, the Alberta Securities Commission and the British Columbia Securities Commission.
+HoA is chaired by the Governor of the Bank of Canada and includes the Department of Finance Canada, the Office of the Superintendent of Financial Institutions, the Quebec Autorité des Marchés Financiers, the Ontario Securities Commission, the Alberta Securities Commission and the British Columbia Securities Commission.